WEHI-Education/CarpentriesSlides/articles/git-novice/slides.md

 ::: challenge
 ## Checking Understanding of `git diff`

-Consider this command: `git diff HEAD~9 mars.txt`.
+Consider this command: `git diff HEAD~9 guacamole.md`.
 What do you predict this command will do if you execute it?
 What happens when you do execute it?
 Why?

-Try another command, `git diff [ID] mars.txt`, where \[ID\] is replaced with the unique identifier for your most recent commit.
+Try another command, `git diff [ID] guacamole.md`, where \[ID\] is replaced with the unique identifier for your most recent commit.
 What do you think will happen, and what does happen?
 :::

 ------------------------------------------------------------------------